meibraransari/sftp-server-docker/README.md

 Username: Value of sftp_user variable.
 Password: Value of sftp_pass variable.
 Port: Value of sftp_port variable.

+Note:- Mounted path will be available under /home/{your_user}/mount_path.
 ```

 ### 💼 Connect with me 👇👇 😊